 Red-necked Avocet (Recurvirostra novaehollandiae)

-The Red-necked Avocet inhabits shallow ponds and flooded inland areas and is one of eight shorebird species that have bred on the Western Treatment Plant.
-They build nests along the banks of swamps and lagoons, and line them with shellgrit and vegetation.
+The Red-necked Avocet inhabits shallow ponds and flooded inland areas.
+It is one of eight shorebird species that breed at the site, building nests along the banks of swamps and lagoons lined with shellgrit and vegetation.

 Red-necked Stint (Calidris ruficollis)

-The Western Treatment Plant is an important refuge for waterfowl during drought and the duck hunting season.
-As a permanent wetland, the lagoon system can support up to 120,000 waterfowl, with Lake Borrie alone carrying more than 70,000 in the past.
+The Western Treatment Plant is an important refuge for waterfowl during drought and the duck-hunting season.
+As a permanent wetland, the plant’s lagoon system can support up to 120,000 waterfowl, with Lake Borrie alone carrying more than 70,000 in the past.

 Chestnut Teal (Anas castanea)